redhat-cop/network.backup/roles/backup/README.md

 - Helps reduce storage and SCM noise by saving only when diff exists.
 - **Ignores timestamps and metadata** - only detects actual configuration changes.

+### Parser-Based Diff Severity Scoring (SCM / differential only)
+- When using SCM and differential backup, the role can analyze configuration diffs and assign a **severity level** (LOW, MEDIUM, HIGH, CRITICAL) using a **rules-based (parser)** approach.
+- Parsers detect change types (BGP, ACL, security, routing, VLAN, interface, description) and a weighted formula computes a score and level.
+- Optional: fail and do not publish when severity is CRITICAL (`auto_rollback_on_critical`).
+- Severity scoring is **parser-based only** in this collection; no ML dependency.

 ### SHA-256 Hash Verification
 - Calculates SHA-256 hash for every backup file to ensure data integrity.
 - Stores hash in a separate `.sha256` file alongside the backup file.